 What is a "crisis?"
 The Earth is on fire, and it's not getting any better.
 Is it wrong to cry, scream, or want to die in such conditions?
 We are all lonely, sick, and nervous.
-Hearing violent voices or seeing visions of another world may be entirely appropriate responses to a truly uninhabitable world.
-Why wouldn't you lose your mind in this world?
+Dramatic or strange responses and behaviors may be entirely appropriate responses to an increasingly uninhabitable world.
 A breakdown can profoundly disrupt our or our loved ones' lives and sap our strength and energy, but they can also be opportunities for learning and growth or change.
 Peer support models contend that people who hear voices, see visions, or experience rapid/extreme emotional shifts are more likely to be gentle and understanding to others who do as well.
 This suggests that mental health issues are in part social questions, and cannot be reduced to individual factors.
 We need more spaces where our strangeness can be openly discussed and supported.
-Hopeless, insane, and suicidal people: let us find each other, learn, grow, and fight.

 When something is labelled a "mental health crisis," a central assumption is that such a person needs a "mental health solution."
-Are we always so sure?
+The problem is: these solutions are determined in advance.
 Having no access to housing, money, or other resources just is distressing.
 Why is it deemed obvious or natural that those who appear to be in distress need therapy, medication, or incarceration?
 It seems just as likely such a person would need money, housing, company, or food.
-The typical first response is to offer psychotropic medications to those who seem to be "insane," but it may be just as likely that they need $1,000, lunch, or a free room.
-Material support shifts the understanding of crisis to include our material conditions as inexorably tied to our physical and psychological presence without collapsing one into the other.
+The knee-jerk response is to offer psychotropic medications to those who seem to be "insane," but it may be just as likely that they need $1,000, lunch, or a free room.
+Material context adds to the understanding of crisis our real and specific conditions as inexorably tied to our physical and psychological presence without collapsing one into the other.